notagamedevnono/trinityCore-docker/README.md

 Backing up TrinityCore running in Docker is pretty straight forward.

-- Uploaded the included `backup.sh` script to your Trinitycore Solution folder
+- Uploaded the included `backup.sh` script to your TrinityCore solution folder
-- Make it executable
+-  Run it

-      sudo chmod +x backup.sh

--  Generate a backup

-      sudo ./backup.sh
+      sh ./backup.sh

-   Backups will be written to the /dbdumps folder, and will be marked for day's date.
-A single backup file contains backups of all three databases, archived.
+   Backups will be written to the /dbdumps folder - three files are created : `auth.sql`, `characters.sql` and `world.sql`.
+You probably want to modify this backup script to do something more advanced, f.ex, you can zip all three files up together and transfer them to a storage server for safe-keeping.